xcart/xcart-docs/_pages/kb_en/users/user_roles.md

 layout: article_with_sidebar
 updated_at: '2017-05-15 13:16 +0400'
 identifier: ref_38HKdc1f
-title: User roles
+title: User Roles
 order: 100
 published: true
 ---
 X-Cart roles enable you to configure different levels of access to the store's back end for different administrator users.
 A role is a set of permissions providing access to certain features and areas of the back end.
 This feature may be useful if you have staff who you want to give the permissions to do some of the store management jobs but not others.

-Roles are made available in X-Cart via the module **User permissions**.
+Roles are made available in X-Cart via the addon **User permissions**.
 This module comes for free with X-Cart Business, Multivendor and Ultimate editions.
     ![xc5_roles_user_permissions_module.png]({{site.baseurl}}/attachments/ref_38HKdc1f/xc5_roles_user_permissions_module.png)

-Typically, if you are using X-Cart Business, Multivendor or Ultimate, this module is already enabled, and your X-Cart store already has some roles configured - you can view them in the Roles section of the Admin area (**Users** > **Roles**).
+Typically, if you are using X-Cart Business, Multivendor or Ultimate, this addon is already enabled, and your X-Cart store already has some roles configured - you can view them in the Roles section of the Admin area (**Users** > **Roles**).
     ![xc5_roles_table.png]({{site.baseurl}}/attachments/ref_38HKdc1f/xc5_roles_table.png)

 _Administrator_ is the role providing Root access to the store's back end, which means that an administrator with this role has full access to all the features (no restrictions at all).